 Kelso is a somewhat small city located in the state of Washington.
 With a population of 12,047 people and six constituent neighborhoods, Kelso is the 72nd largest community in Washington.

 Unlike some cities, Kelso isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Kelso are a mix of both white- and blue-collar jobs.
-Overall, Kelso is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kelso who work in office and administrative support (11.89%), sales jobs (11.34%), and maintenance occupations (8.19%).
+Overall, Kelso is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Kelso who work in office and administrative support (10.92%), sales jobs (10.67%), and maintenance occupations (9.32%).

-The per capita income in Kelso in 2010 was $16,668, which is low income relative to Washington and the nation.
-This equates to an annual income of $66,672 for a family of four.
+The per capita income in Kelso in 2010 was $17,703, which is low income relative to Washington and the nation.
+This equates to an annual income of $70,812 for a family of four.
 However, Kelso contains both very wealthy and poor people as well.
-Kelso also has one of the higher rates of people living in poverty in the nation, with 30.58% of its population below the federal poverty line.

 Kelso is a very ethnically-diverse city.
 The people who call Kelso home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Kelso residents report their race to be White, followed by Black or African-American.
+The greatest number of Kelso residents report their race to be White, followed by Native American.
 Kelso also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.93% of the city’s residents.
-Important ancestries of people in Kelso include Norwegian, English, Irish, and Swedish.
+People of Hispanic or Latino origin account for 14.30% of the city’s residents.
+Important ancestries of people in Kelso include Irish, English, Norwegian, and Italian.

 The most common language spoken in Kelso is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.